 The first owner was Lady Francis Erskine, the eldest daughter of the Earl of Mar.
 Upon her death in 1836 the house changed hands with a succession of ministers of the Church of Scotland living on the premises.
 In 1930 it was turned into the Black Watch club, for veterans of the oldest kilted regiment of the British Army, dating back to 1725.
 The extensive damage to the tiles in the entrance hall is believed to have been caused by the habit of soldiers rolling beer barrels in through the main entrance and into the bar.

 In 1991 after sixty years as a regimental club, the building was turned into a hotel.
 The property has been extensively refurbished in 2012 to provide modern hotel facilities, while retaining the original features and character.

-The hotel is a typical example of an Edinburgh, Georgian period town house, being part of a terrace of matched properties each with their own grand stone portico entrance and spread over four floors.
+The hotel is a typical example of an Edinburgh, Georgian period town houses, being part of a terrace of matched properties each with their own grand stone portico entrance and spread over four floors.
+The hotel occupies two connected town houses, each with their own stairwell and connected at the ground floor level.
 The ground floor comprises grand entrance and reception, Brasserie, guest lounge, guest toilet and kitchens.
 Stairs from the hall lead down to the lower ground floor which comprises three bedrooms; a double, an executive double and a mini suite with garden view.
 The discrete private garden is accessed from this level and is available for guest use.
-A guest toilet is located part way down the stairs.
+A guest toilet is located part way down the stairs and in the link corridor to second townhouse.
 Stairs lead up from the entrance hall to the first and second floors.
 The first floor has one single room and two Georgian suites.
 The second floor has one single room, one double room, one executive double and one mini-suite.